Prem-Kumar13122004/EXNO-4-DS/README.md

 # ALGORITHM:
 STEP 1:Read the given Data.
 STEP 2:Clean the Data Set using Data Cleaning Process.
 STEP 3:Apply Feature Scaling for the feature in the data set.
 STEP 4:Apply Feature Selection for the feature in the data set.
 STEP 5:Save the data to the file.

 # FEATURE SCALING:
 1. Standard Scaler: It is also called Z-score normalization.
 It calculates the z-score of each value and replaces the value with the calculated Z-score.
 The features are then rescaled with x̄ =0 and σ=1
 2. MinMaxScaler: It is also referred to as Normalization.
 The features are scaled between 0 and 1.
 Here, the mean value remains same as in Standardization, that is,0.
-3. Maximum absolute scaling: Maximum absolute scaling scales the data to its maximum value; that is,it divides every observation by the maximum value of the variable.The result of the values vary within the range of -1 to 1.
+3. Maximum absolute scaling: Maximum absolute scaling scales the data to its maximum value;that is,it divides every observation by the maximum value of the variable.The result of the values vary within the range of -1 to1.
 4. RobustScaler: RobustScaler transforms the feature vector by subtracting the median and then dividing by the interquartile range (75% value — 25% value).

 # FEATURE SELECTION: